bitovi/academy/src/react/9-controlled-vs-uncontrolled.md

 ## Exercise

-Let's use our knowledge of controlled vs uncontrolled components to build an input component! (note this will not be apart of the Tic-Tac-Toe game)
+Let's use our knowledge of controlled and uncontrolled components to build an input component!
+(Note: this will not be apart of the Tic-Tac-Toe game.)

 Run the app locally with `npm start` and choose the `Controlled vs Uncontrolled` exercise.
 Now head over to `src/exercises/a - Controlled vs Uncontrolled/components`.
 These are the files you'll be editing.